Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

 \begin{theorem} If $F$ is a facet of $\adjp_G$, then for any cycle $\digraph{O}$ in $G$ with an assigned orientation,

 \end{theorem}

 Note that $G_F$ being a maximal bipartite subgraph already implies that $|\edges(G_F) \cap \edges(O)|$ is even for any cycle $O$ in $G$.
-This theorem states that the corresponding directed edges in $\edges(\digraph{G}_F)$ must consist of two subsets of equal size having opposite orientations.
-Later in this section, we will also show, in \Cref{thm: half and half make a facet}, that under an additional dimensional condition the converse is also true.
+This theorem states that $\edges(\digraph{G}_F)$ consists of two subsets of arcs of equal size having opposite orientations.
+Later in this section, we will show that, under an additional dimensional condition, the converse is also true.

 \begin{proof}